 This means that some equipment has to fit in the payload and space envelope of helicopters and aircraft.

 The underlying theme is the maintenance of a range of vehicle types/weights that can perform the primary role of reconnaissance and the plethora of secondary ‘light armour’ roles that always seem to be needed more than the former.

 Issues – Mobility and Transportability

-Accepting the premise that the overwhelming vast majority of fixtures will be away matches the issue of transportability becomes relevant and when engaged on operations, mobility around the battlefield is an obviously important characteristic for any vehicle
+Accepting the premise that the overwhelmingly vast majority of fixtures will away match the issue of transportability becomes relevant and when engaged in operations, mobility around the battlefield is an obviously important characteristic for any vehicle